Section Image

 The Sherman School

 Students begin at The Sherman School, which Niche rates a B-plus and was named a National Blue Ribbon School by the Department of Education in 2023.
 The Sherman School serves students from kindergarten through eighth grade.
 “After eighth grade, kids can go to any of the high schools in other towns,” Sivba says.
-This includes Shepaug Valley Regional High, which scores an A-minus and is rated the No. 1 best public high school in the county by Niche.
+This includes Shepaug Valley School, which scores an A-minus and is rated the No. 1 best public high school in the county by Niche.
 Shepaug offers an agriscience academy program for students interested in agriculture and features a 29-set planetarium on campus for less terrestrial pursuits.

 Connecticut wine country